NGaikwad99/CompTIASecPlus-Prep/All modules.md

 #### Control Types
 * **Preventive** controls reduce the possibility of a security issue or attack.
 Examples include firewalls, intrusion prevention systems and anti virus software.
 * **Deterrent** controls discourage attackers from attempting a security breach.
 Examples include warning signs, barbed wire fences and video surveillance.
-* **Compensating** controls serve as an alternative in case a primary control cannot be implemented typically in the case of an execption from a security policy.
+* **Compensating** controls serve as an alternative in case a primary control cannot be implemented typically in the case of an exception from a security policy.
 For instance, isolating a system that contains an outdated application or operating system that is required to run the business.
 This system should soon be replaced but compensating controls serves as a temporary workaround.
 * **Detective** controls seek to identify evidence of potential security breaches or issues.
 Examples include intrusion detection systems and reviewing log files.
 * **Corrective** controls aim to restore operations after a security event or disaster has occured.
 For instance, launching backup systems in case of a ransomware attack.
 * **Directive** controls provide information for employees and organizations to help achieve their security goals.
 Examples include policies and procedures, laws and regulations, guidelines and training seminars.